Optimal and Efficient Sample Size Re-estimation: A Dynamic Cost Framework

 \cite{jennison2015adaptive} developed an optimization framework to determine the optimal total sample size, $n_2(z_1)$, for the final analysis after observing the interim statistic $Z_1=z_1$.
 This framework defines the optimal sample size re-estimation rule, $n_2^{JT}(z_1)$, as the solution to the following maximization problem:

-where $n_{min}$ is the minimum total sample size (e.g., the original planned sample size), and the maximization is performed over the set of allowable sample sizes, $n_2(z_1)$.
+where $\gamma>0$ is a fixed cost parameter and $[n_{\min},N_{\max}]$ is the allowable range of total sample sizes.
 The term $CP_{{\theta}}(z_1, n_2(z_1))$ represents the conditional power, given $Z_1=z_1$, evaluated under a prespecified effect size of interest, ${\theta}$.
 The quantity $\gamma$ serves as a tuning parameter that represents the acceptable ``rate of exchange" between conditional power and sample size.
 It can be tied to the cost of additional subjects and is used to control the extent to which the sample size may be increased based on the interim data.